kbehyar/Pewlett-Hackard-Analysis/README.md

 ### Overview of the analysis:

 The purpose of this analysis is to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
 In order to determine this we need to merge several data sets into a common table where we extract several of the columns from each data set to do our analysis.
+Below is an illustration of how our different data sets are inter connected to each other based on their primary keys.

 ![](https://github.com/kbehyar/Pewlett-Hackard-Analysis/blob/main/Queries/ERD.PNG)